VitaliRj/OBD2-SocktCAN-Interface/linux/README.md

-# You have to compile it yourself
+# You have to Compile it Yourself

 Follow these steps: